 4.5.5.
-Field Office deposits to Government bank account
+FSM National Finance field office deposits to Government bank account

-1) All revenue collected and receipted at the Customs & Tax Administration (CTA) and Finance Field Offices must be promptly deposited into the bank account as assigned by the Secretary.
+1) All revenue collected and receipted at the Customs & Tax Administration (CTA) and Finance Field Offices must be promptly deposited into the bank account as assigned by the Secretary on a daily basis or the next working day (for collections received during the weekend).